Voice of the Blue Ridge

 Not to worry.
 Barking dogs, doorbells, kids screaming, loud trucks, etc., are not a problem.
 Because you are reading into the phone most of those things will not even be heard on the recording anyway.
 It is very simple to back up and try again as many times as you need.
 It is so simple to do and so user friendly.
 Also, it is a very relaxed system.
 While the articles must be read as clearly and accurately as possible, perfection is not expected or required.
 Except for the Sunday paper and items that are not daily in nature, the system resets itself nightly and everything starts again new each day.
 That means your "mistakes" are short lived anyway.

 Not at this time.
-We have looked into trying to get the newspapers to support our efforts by helping to provide papers, but they won't at this time.
-We will keep trying.
-Until then it is necessary for the volunteer to have their own access to the item they are reading.
+We continue to try to have the newspaper provided at no cost to our readers but until that happens, it is necessary for the volunteer to have their own access to the item they are reading.

 No. Each volunteer is assigned a section or part of the paper to read.
-Volunteers should read most all of the articles in their assigned section or category.
+Volunteers should read the articles in their assigned section or category.
 More is definitely better.
-It is good to have your reading done as early in the day as possible so the information is ready for the listeners when they call in.
+We prefer that you have your reading done as early in the day as possible so the information is ready for the listeners when they call in.

 Do I read everyday?